TwinFan/XPMP2/docs/HowTo.md

   - Create new aircraft by creating new objects of _your_ aircraft class, which derives from [`XPMP2::Aircraft`](html/classXPMP2_1_1Aircraft.html)
   - Remove aircraft by deleting that object
-- `XPluginDisable`: Shut down XPMP2 properly using
+- `XPluginDisable`:
+  - Remove all your remaining aircraft, then call
   - `XPMPMultiplayerDisable` and
   - `XPMPMultiplayerCleanup`